MonaSolutions/MonaServer/doc/serverapp.rst

   www:hello() -- displays "I am the root application"

-.. warning:: Events are functions called by the system (see *Events* part of `Server Application, API <./api.html>`_ page), if an application don't definites *onConnection* event for example, on new client connection for this application, it's the parent application which will receive the event.
-To avoid it, you have to overload the event in child application, and you can call also the parent version if need.
+.. warning:: Events are functions called by the system (see *Events* part of `Server Application, API <./api.html>`_ page), if an application doesn't define *onConnection* event for example, on new client connection for this application, it's the parent application which will receive the event.
+To avoid it, you have to overload the event in child application, and you can call also the parent version if needed.

 .. code-block:: lua